randomtask2000/wavebuddy-app/README.md

 **Q: What formats can I export to?**
 A: Audio can be exported to WAV, FLAC, or M4A.
 Video can be exported to MP4.

-## Contact
+## System Requirements

-For urgent issues or private inquiries, you can reach us through the App Store support link.
+- macOS 14.0 (Sonoma) or later
+- Apple Silicon or Intel Mac

-## Privacy Policy
+## Privacy

 WaveBuddy does not collect any personal data.
 All your files are processed locally on your device.
+See our full [Privacy Policy](https://randomtask2000.github.io/wavebuddy-app/privacy.html).

 ---

-Thank you for using WaveBuddy!
+© 2025 Emilio Nicoli.
+All rights reserved.